aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/create-shape-thumbnails/_index.md

 - Generating a shape thumbnail in the bounds of a shape's appearance.

 ## **Generating Shape Thumbnails from Slides**
-To generate a shape thumbnail from any slide using Aspose.Slides for Java, do this:
+To generate a shape thumbnail from any slide using Aspose.Slides for Node.js via Java, do this:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation) class.
 1. Obtain the reference of any slide using its ID or index.